Skip to Content

 While it’s true that gambling steals the show, many don’t realize though that there is plenty to do outside of gambling both at and near the resort.

-See the Wildlife Habitat: The perfect escape from the smoke and noise of the casino floor, Flamingo’s free wildlife habitat is located in the rear of the resort near the pool complex.
+See the Wildlife Habitat: The perfect escape from the commotion on the casino floor, Flamingo’s free wildlife habitat is located in the resort’s rear, near the pool complex.

 Piff poses with Mr. Piffles the dog